 Which vegan cake in Andalusia would you like to try?

 Hope your mouth is watering now for tasty vegan cake!
+I wish I could have studied abroad in Spain to try more cake!
 Which cake would you most like to try?
 Have you had any vegan cakes in Seville, Cordoba or Malaga that we have missed on this list?
 Let us know in the comments below!

 Also did you know you can now stay at a vegan B&B in Andalusia?
 Click here to see the best vegan hotels in Spain for vegans to stay at!